DoctorWkt/MMU09/Docs/design.md

 device that I've chosen.

 Each page table entry is eight bits.
 The lower six bits provide the page frame
-number: thus, there are sixty-four 8K frames, which allows the MMU to address 512K of RAM.
+number: thus, there are sixty-four 8K frames which allows the MMU to address 512K of RAM.
 The top bit indicates if the page is "valid".
 More on this later.

 Obviously, one bit in the page table entry is unused.
 If possible, I'd create